 A FIPS 140-2 validated SSH client is recommended for SSH access to the CLI when the modules are operating in FIPS-CC mode.
+Note that the modules only support SSH v2.
 Telnet access to the CLI is not allowed in FIPS-CC mode and is disabled.